 - “I think Jung said that Christ redeemed mankind but left out Nature, which groaneth and travaileth.
 Nature is therefore Christianity’s shadow. … Poetry, like alchemy, doesn’t merely copy Nature (as Plato feared), but (as Plotinus says) completes the work of the Creator by returning to the original archai or archetypes with which the Demiurge made the world.”

 I apologise to Patrick for having abbreviated some of the above quotations.

 This is quite a varied set of views, opinions and suggestions, but it is representative of the kind of material that anyone investigation the crop circle phenomenon will come across during their searchings.
 It will lead at some stage to facing and hopefully answering the following questions…

 End of part one.

 More Information & Notes

-Would you like to hear Robin speak in person?
+Would you like to come and meet Robin and hear him speak in person?

-Robin will once again be speaking at our annual conference The Summer Crop Circle Lectures – July 29th – 31st 2016.
-Click here for more details.
+Robin will once again be speaking at our annual conference The Summer Crop Circle Lectures – August 3rd, 4th & 5th 2018.
+Click here for more details and to book.

 Note: The crop circle used in the illustration for this blog appeared at Beckhampton, Wiltshire, UK on 13th July 2003.
 More images (including ground shots) can be seen in our 2003 Image Library here.
 Scroll through the pages to reach the 13th of July.